charlie-brewis/dexcom-glucose-monitor/README.md

 ## How work with virtual environment
 Please activate the virtual environment before running and Django commands.

+### 0) Create your local virtual environment
+-   Install the virtualenv module -> `pip install virtualenv`
+-   Create a new virtual environement -> `virtualenv .venv`
+-   Activate the virtual environment and install all required modules

 ### 1) Activate Virtual Environment

 -   Navigate to reppo landing directory -> `.\dexcom-glucose-monitor\`